-During the third semester students deepen their knowledge in micro- and macroeconomics (Intermediate Microeconomic Theory and Mathematical Economics and Intermediate Macroeconomic Theory).
-This is combined with a course in Statistics (Introduction to statistical methods) and a specialisation in firm behaviour on various kinds of markets (Industrial Organisation).
+During the third semester students deepen their knowledge in micro- and macroeconomics (I ntermediate Microeconomics and Intermediate Macroeconomics).
+This is combined with a course in Statistics (Introduction to Statistical Methods) and a specialisation in Economics of Information and Social Choice.

-In the course, Intermediate Microeconomic Theory and Mathematical Economics students learn to explain and discuss within the main fields of economics the core principles of economics, which include microeconomic issues of decision and choice, production and trade of goods and services, market equilibrium, market structures, efficiency, pricing and use of inputs, externalities, uncertainty and asymmetric information, and interactions between principals and agents.
-As indicated by the name the course also includes mathematics, which is used to solve economic problems.
+In the course, Intermediate Microeconomics students learn to explain and discuss within the main fields of economics the core principles of microeconomics, which include issues of decision and choice, production and trade of goods and services, market equilibrium, market structures, efficiency, pricing and use of inputs, externalities, uncertainty and asymmetric information, and interactions between principals and agents.
+The course also applies the mathematical skills retrieved during the second semester.

-Parallel to this course the students take Introduction to statistical methods which give the foundation in statistics and empirical testing where the students become skilled in presenting and summarizing data graphically, calculating elementary probabilities and testing statistical hypotheses concerning measures of centrality, as well as being introduced to basic statistical analyses in SPSS and how to present statistical analyses in a readable way.
+Parallel to this course the students take Introduction to Statistical Methods which give the foundation in statistics and empirical testing where the students become skilled in presenting and summarizing data graphically, calculating elementary probabilities and testing statistical hypotheses concerning measures of centrality, as well as being introduced to basic statistical analyses and how to present statistical analyses in a readable way.

-Intermediate Macroeconomic Theory is aimed to familiarise the students with the economic analysis of aggregate phenomena such as growth and investment, employment, changes in the price level, and international linkages.
+Intermediate Macroeconomics is aimed to familiarise the students with the economic analysis of aggregate phenomena such as growth and investment, employment, changes in the price level, and international linkages.
 Attention is paid both to the models providing formal descriptions of the phenomena and to the implications of such models from the point of view of policy and decision making in general.
 These course builds on the basic concepts developed in the introductory courses in micro- and macro-economics.